guptashubham95a/Flashcards-Quiz-App/README.md

 #### 2.2.1 Deck list page

 The default entry page of the app should display a scrollable list of decks, identified by their titles and listed in the order they were created.
-The current number of cards in the deck should also be displayed alongside the deck title (this isn't shown in the demo video!).
+The current number of cards in the deck should also be displayed alongside the deck name (this isn't shown in the demo video!).
 Tapping on a deck should take you to its associated card list.
 There should be a secondary tap target (e.g., an icon or button) for each deck that should allow you to edit and/or delete it.

 There should be a button or menu item for creating a new deck, which should take you to the deck editor screen.